zainabalanjawy/Project2-Jamiyah/README.md

 <hr>

 ### Wireframe
-##### A basic design for the game, it contains the process starting from the start modal, moving through the game and ending by the result modal.
+##### A basic design for Jamiyah, it contains account authorization, a process of creating updating and deleting Jamiyah's. viewing and updating user profile. furthermore, account balance can be viewd.

 ![Wireframe](/imgs/wireframe.png)
 <br>